-The un-pretty truth of the skincare industry:
+The sad fact of the skincare industry:

 The FDA does not actively regulate or even monitor skincare product contents.

-that they must not "contain any poisonous or deleterious substance which may render them injurious...or consist of any filthy, putrid, or decomposed substance"
+[skincare and makeup products]s must not "contain any poisonous or deleterious substance which may render them injurious...or consist of any filthy, putrid, or decomposed substance"

 ...everything else is fair game.
 And even those aren't actively enforced.